-Michael received his B.A., cum laude, in communications and theatre arts from Marquette University, and a Master of Science in sports administration from Valparaiso University.
+Michael received his B.A., cum laude, from Marquette University, and a Master of Science from Valparaiso University.
 He received a J.D., magna cum laude, from Valparaiso University School of Law, where he was associate editor of the Valparaiso University Law Review and a member of the Law School’s Sports Law Clinic, providing legal representation to amateur athletes on anti-doping, eligibility, and amateur status matters.

 All Service Areas